Alternative name: Turnstone

 Fairly long-lived, with an average around 9 years and a recorded record of 22.

 The action of flipping over small stones to find food led to its common name.
-It will take just about anything organic, including insects, carrion, mollusks, eggs, worms, etc.
+It will take just about anything organic, including insects, carrion, molluscs, eggs, worms, etc.

 Monogomous.
 Individual birds often return to favourite spots year after year.

 A long rapid trill.